As the

 I'm aware that people differ in their textile color preferences--how

-Over the years I have found that the occasional individuals who request "more photos" rarely have a serious interest in the
+Over the years I have learned that the occasional individuals who request "more photos" rarely have a serious interest in the

 textiles.
 I try my best to accurately portray each item when I post it,